ericknilsen/TccInspetorCore/README.md

 # TccInspetorCore

 - Application to check if a given document follows the Brazilian standard for academic papers (ABNT).
-Corresponds to the **TccInspetorCore** component of the following architecture:
+It corresponds to the **TccInspetorCore** component of the following architecture:

 [//]: # (- É uma Aplicação para verificar se um documento segue o padrão da ABNT.
 Corresponde ao componente TccInspetorCore da arquitetura abaixo:)